EWIE and INTO Deepen Strategic Partnership in International Education

 This partnership represents a major milestone in Shanghai Sanda University’s internationalization efforts and serves as yet another successful example of EWIE’s commitment to facilitating deep collaborations between Chinese and UK universities.
 Looking ahead, EWIE will continue to leverage its strengths to support more institutions in establishing global education partnerships, contributing to the high-quality development of international education.

-Cardiff University Delegation Visits EWIE to Explore New Opportunities for International Cooperatio
+Cardiff University Delegation Visits EWIE to Explore New Opportunities for International Cooperation

 On March 28, 2025, a delegation from Cardiff University, including Ms. Sian Keepin, Regional Manager for China and the Far East, and Ms. Vivian Gu, Senior Manager of the China Office, visited East & West International Education Group (EWIE) to engage in in-depth discussions on international education collaboration.